 This easy technique is infinitely versatile.
 I use it in nearly every piece I write.
+(I even use it in email.)
 But it’s so deceptively simple, you might not be taking full advantage of it.

 My super (simple) secret weapon is the lowly, underappreciated subhead.